AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The *Yes* option is useful for getting to know your data set.
 The different data **EditingParameters** alter the number of SNP to be included in the analysis, and alter the numbers of animals that are included in the high-density group that is passed to AlphaPhase1.1.
 These numbers are printed to the screen.
 It is best to try different editing options to tune to each data set.
 Pre-­‐processing the data creates the files for the phasing rounds.
 The phasing rounds can then be run external to AlphaImpute to see if the phasing parameters (CoreLengths, CoreAndTailLengths, GenotypeErrorPercentage) are appropriate in terms of speed and phasing yield for the EditingParameters used on the data set.

 The phasing rounds can be then run directly by the user by first running the program with PreProcessDataOnly set to Yes, then Renaming the folder Phase to something else (e.g. PhasePreProcess because the folder Phase gets deleted each time you run the program) and then the program can be rerun with PreProcessDataOnly set to No and having the NumberOfPhasingRuns altered so that it reads the Phasing rounds in the PhasePreProcess folder (N.B.
-Check the number of folders in this folder, you don’t want to leave phase rounds behind!!!!!).
+Check the number of folders in this folder, you don’t want to leave phase rounds behind!).
 This option allows the user to tweak the phasing parameters.

+**UserDefinedAlphaPhaseAnimalsFile** gives the user an option to read in a list of individuals that are phased using long-range phasing in AlphaPhase1.1.
+Specify ``None`` to the right of the comma if no file is to be read in, specify the name of the file to the right of the comma if a file is to be read in.
+The file to be read in should contain a single column of the ID’s of the individuals to be sent to AlphaPhase1.1.
+This option is useful for routine runs involving large data sets.

+**PrePhasedFile** gives the option to read in pre-­‐phased data (e.g. phased by a previous roung of AlphaImpute or by another program such as a half-­‐sib haplotyping program.
+Specify ``None`` to the right of the comma if no file is to be read in, specify the name of the file to the right of the comma if a file is to be read in.
+The file to be read in should contain a two lines for each individual, the first line being its phased paternal gamete (alleles coded as 0 or 1 or another integer (e.g. 3) for missing alleles) and the second line being the phased maternal gamete.
+The first column should be a the ID’s of the individuals.
+The file takes the same format as ``ImputePhase.txt`` in the Results section of AlphaImpute.
+Care must be taken here to ensure that only reliable phased individuals are included when using this option.

+**RestartOption** controls AlphaImpute admits four different integer values: ``0, 1, 2, 3``.

 **TrueGenotypeFile** gives the name of the file containing the true genotypes if you want to test the program.
 For example this file could contain the true genotypes of a set of animals that have a proportion of their genotypes masked.
 If no such file is available you can set the parameter to None (e.g. figure 3.)
 Testing the program can be useful when applying the program to a new population, perhaps you should mask some SNP in a small percentage of your animals and see how it performs imputing them!!!